pilegard/cogfoundations/index.Rmd

 M. Gupta reformatted the book for bookdown.
 C. Pilegard updated the chapters on History and Problem Solving.
 C. Pilegard edited all chapters.

+The second edition of this book was supported by the Course Development and Instructional Improvement Program sponsored by the Division of Undergraduate Education at the University of California, San Diego.

 ### First Edition {-}
 The first edition of this book was aggregated from multiple Open Educational Resources by Celeste Pilegard.
 All adaptations, revisions, and transformations of source material were completed by Celeste Pilegard.

-The original authors of the content in the first edition of the book are listed below:
+The original authors of the work remixed for the first edition of the book are listed below:

 - Mehgan Andrade, College of the Canyons
 - Mara Aruguete, Lincoln University